eduardocruzpalacios/oop-design-patterns-java/README.md

 Patterns examples are separated by packages.

-The classes of some patterns are divided into more packages to facilitate the comprenhension of the role each class play.
+The classes of some patterns are divided into more packages to facilitate the comprehension of the role each class play.

 There is 1 runnable classes for each pattern: *Main.java*.